 One short story in this collection is in verse: Picking by Samantha Schutz.

-Sixteen: Stories About that Sweet and Bitter Birthday - Megan McCafferty 2004
+Sixteen: Stories About that Sweet and Bitter Birthday - Editied by Megan McCafferty 2004

 Includes "Cat Got Your Tongue" by Sonya Sones.

 Open Mic: Riffs on Life Between Cultures in Ten Voices - Edited by Mitali Perkins 2013